- Oops!Something went wrong.Please try again later.

-Today we will run through one way of estimating the intrinsic value of Spark New Zealand Limited (NZSE:SPK) by taking the expected future cash flows and discounting them to today's value.
+Today we'll do a simple run through of a valuation method used to estimate the attractiveness of Spark New Zealand Limited (NZSE:SPK) as an investment opportunity by projecting its future cash flows and then discounting them to today's value.
 We will use the Discounted Cash Flow (DCF) model on this occasion.
-Before you think you won't be able to understand it, just read on!
-It's actually much less complex than you'd imagine.
+Believe it or not, it's not too difficult to follow, as you'll see from our example!

 Step by step through the calculation